-Raghav Trivedi is a popular and active member of Chambers specialising in Business & Property work with a particular emphasis on Wills, Trusts and Probate and Real Estate Litigation.
-He holds a particular strength in solving difficult problems, and is regularly instructed, in matters dealing with unique and complex relationships between the parties including such cases involving claims of proprietary estoppel, clogs on the equity of redemption and constructive and resulting trusts.
+Raghav holds a particular strength in solving difficult problems and is regularly instructed in matters dealing with unique and complex relationships between the parties including claims of proprietary estoppel, unjust enrichment and constructive and resulting trusts.
+He has also dealt with cases involving properties and goods located abroad.
 He is often instructed to resolve such difficult problems at mediation and has been very successful in achieving satisfying outcomes for his clients outside of Court.

 In his spare time, Raghav is an active and enthusiastic cricketer and his calm and collected demeanour is reflected in his passion for long walks and hikes, his love for nature, travelling to scenic destinations and reading literature and philosophy.